ekra26/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my site

-I'm glad you are here.
-I plan to talk about ...
+I'm glad to have you here with me!
+We will explore multiple things together from tech to food.